 UPS trucks travel millions of miles each year delivering packages across Michigan.
 From morning deliveries in Grand Rapids to overnight routes on I94, I96, and I75, their drivers operate on tight schedules designed for speed and efficiency.
-While most deliveries arrive safely, a single moment of distraction or fatigue behind the wheel can cause devastating injuries.
+While most deliveries arrive safely, collisions involving UPS vehicles do occur, and factors like distraction or fatigue can increase risk if not properly managed.

-According to the Federal Motor Carrier Safety Administration, UPS vehicles were involved in more than 2,000 injury crashes and 70 fatal collisions nationwide in 2024, including several here in Michigan.
-Many of these accidents stem from long hours, heavy workloads, and strict time pressures that leave drivers little room for error.
+According to the Federal Motor Carrier Safety Administration, UPS vehicles were involved in approximately more than 2,000 injury crashes and about 70 fatal collisions nationwide in 2024, including several reported in Michigan.
+Public summaries sometimes reference contributing elements such as long hours, heavy workloads, and tight time pressures.

 If you or someone you love was hurt in a crash involving a UPS delivery truck or freight vehicle, The Clark Law Office can help.
-Our truck accident attorneys understand how to investigate driver fatigue, company oversight, and vehicle maintenance failures that often play a role in these accidents.
-We fight to hold large carriers accountable and help Michigan families recover the compensation they deserve after a serious UPS truck accident.
+Our truck accident attorneys know how to investigate potential fatigue, oversight, and maintenance issues and pursue accountability where the evidence supports it.
+We work to help Michigan families recover the compensation they deserve after a serious UPS-related crash.

 UPS Fleet Snapshot

 UPS operates one of the largest delivery and freight fleets in the world, serving every major city and small town across Michigan.
 Unlike many competitors, most UPS drivers are direct employees, not contractors.
-That means the company controls nearly every aspect of delivery operations, from training and scheduling to maintenance and safety oversight.
+That means the company manages key aspects of delivery operations, including training, scheduling, maintenance, and safety oversight.

 | ⚙️ Category | 📊 Details |